frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 When I originally started making changes to RSTHD, I called it RSTHD'.
 The `'`, pronounced "prime", is [used in maths](https://en.wikipedia.org/wiki/Prime_(symbol)#Use_in_mathematics,_statistics,_and_science) to indicate a derivative of the named thing.
 The layout still very much retains its RSTHD DNA despite all the changes.
 I figure calling it *RSTHD/Prime* acknowledges its origin while still indicating that it's different.

-If you're interested in a standard implementation of RSTHD on the Kyria, see my [Kyria Refactored](https://github.com/frogm0uth/keyboard-firmware/tree/master/kyria-refactored) keymap.
-See also the links to other layouts at the bottom of the page.

 ### Goals

 Coming from a "slab" QWERTY keyboard to a programmable ergo split, I wanted to optimize:

 - Cross-platform portability.
 I need to switch between macOS and Windows frequently.
 The differences in shortcuts and location of Ctrl/Cmd keys was frustrating and programmable keyboards seemed to be the answer.
 - Comfort.
 For me, that largely means de-emphasizing the inner index columns.
 - Better support for ambidextrous use of the trackpad or mouses (I use two).
-That is, it should be possible to do things like cut-copy-paste from either hand alone.
+For example, it should be possible to do things like cut-copy-paste from either hand alone.

 Typing speed and reducing the number of keys on the keyboard are not important goals to me.